Environment :: Transport :: Recreation :: Where to Live :: Business :: Jobs :: Pros and Cons

 Jobs tend to be most plentiful in Toronto / Southern Ontario, Vancouver, Calgary and Edmonton.

-Canada has not been immune to the general economic downturn, however, and unemployment rates in Toronto and Vancouver hover (mid 2014) at about 8 and 5 percent respectively, while Calgary’s and Edmonton’s are about 5 to 5.5 percent.
+Canada has not been immune to any general economic downturn, however, and unemployment rates in Toronto and Vancouver hover (April 2020) at about 8 and 7.5 percent respectively, while Calgary’s and Edmonton’s are about 10 to 11 percent.

 Getting work can be difficult for migrants when they first arrive in Canada.
 Ideally you should arrange a job before you move to Canada.